MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 qpu_backend = provider.get_backend("ionq.qpu")
 ```

 Submit the circuit to run on Azure Quantum.

-Note that, depending on queue
-times, this may take a while to run!
+> [!NOTE] Depending on queue times, this may take a while to run.

 As before, use `job_monitor` to keep track of the job
 status, and `plot_histogram` to plot the results.